Turn your frequently used contracts into automated templates

 💡 Pro tip: Prepare your template in .docx by using [square_brackets] to mark variable parts of your contract.
 Once imported, everything will be automatically converted into Precisely smart templates.
 Keep reading to learn more about smart templates👇

-Creating questions
+Creating references

-Create questions using the Add question section on the left-hand side of the editor.
-These questions are what the user running the template will be asked to populate the varying parts.
-Such as “What is the subject of disclosure?” or “What is the name of the company that serves as our counterparty?”.
+Create references using the Add reference section on the left-hand side of the editor.
+For each reference, you will determine a question that the user drafting from the template should answer.
+The answers given to the questions will populate the variable parts of the contract, such as "What is the subject of disclosure?" or "What is the name of the counterparty?"

-Adding references
+Inserting references

 You can add references to a template document in two ways.
 Either

-Types of answers
+Types of references

-• Short text – the answer is a short, single row, free text answer.
+Short text – the answer is a short, single row, free text answer.

-• Long text – the answer is a long, multiple row, free text answer.
+Long text – the answer is a long, multiple row, free text answer.

-• Multiple choice – if the answers can be predefined, you can use multiple choice answers.
-The user running the template can then only choose from your predefined answers to the question.
-If you turn on the toggle "Allow multiple selection", users drafting from the template are able to select from several answers.
-Read more
+Multiple choice – if the options for an answer can be predefined, you can use a multiple choice reference.
+The user drafting from the template will only be able to choose an option from the predefined answers to the question.
+Turn on the "Allow multiple selection" toggle to allow users to select more than one option.
+Read more about creating multiple choice references.

 To set up a multiple clause reference, simply

-2. Fill out your question and set a reference name,
+Fill out your question and set a reference name,

-3. Click the Add clause button to add clauses as needed, click the Edit button (the pencil) next to the clause to create and edit the clause’s content.
+Click the Add clause button to add clauses as needed, click the Edit button (the pencil) next to the clause to create and edit the content.
 When you've finished editing the clause, click the blue Save button.

-Making questions conditional
+Making references conditional

 Step 2.1: Creating formulas